-Forming Part of the Financial Statements for the year ended March 31, 2024
+Overview and Notes to the Financial Statements as at and for the year ended on March 31, 2025

 4. Presentation of Financial Statements

 The Balance Sheet and the Statement of Profit and Loss are prepared and presented in the format prescribed in the Division II to Schedule III to the Companies Act, 2013 ("the Act") applicable for the Companies preparing and presenting their financial statements as per Ind AS.
 The Statement of Cash Flows has prepared and presented as per the requirements of Ind AS 7 "Statement of Cash Flows".
 The disclosure requirements with respect to items in the Balance Sheet and Statement of Profit and Loss, as prescribed in the Schedule III to the Act, are presented by way of notes forming part of the financial statements along with the other notes required to be disclosed under the notified accounting Standards and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.